AuDigitalHealth/ci-fhir-r4/pages/_includes/policy.md

 - [optional-subpackage-name] is optional and if present **SHALL** have individual words separated by `-`
   - It should be a business name that **MAY** be two or three words and **SHALL NOT** exceed five
   - Common use abbreviations or acronyms **MAY** be used, punctuation such as apostrophe or ampersand **SHALL NOT** be used
-  - An ADHA FHIR NPM package for a fhir version, i.e. managed core and common ADHA FHIR materials, **SHALL NOT** have a subpackage id, i.e. the package id for this implementation guide **SHALL** be `au.digitalhealth.r4`
+  - **SHALL NOT** be present for a publication that manages the core and common ADHA FHIR materials for a FHIR version, i.e. the package id for this implementation guide **SHALL** be `au.digitalhealth.r4`
-  - A subpackage that manages ADHA FHIR materials for a specific implementation context **SHALL** have a subpackage name, e.g. `medicare-records` is the subpackage name that forms part of the packageId `au.digitalhealth.stu3.medicare-records` for the Medicare Records FHIR Implementation Guide.
+  - **SHALL** be present for a publication that manages a subpackage for a specific implementation context e.g. `medicare-records` is the subpackage name that forms part of the packageId `au.digitalhealth.stu3.medicare-records` for the Medicare Records FHIR Implementation Guide

 In an ImplementationGuide this [resource-id] **SHALL** be used in three places: